PAST & PRESENT

 Home to George Washington, Mount Vernon in Alexandria, Virginia features a broad piazza showcasing views of the nearby Potomac River.
 Among the most progressive farmers in Colonial America, Washington designed Mount Vernon around an efficient farming model with crop rotation and new fertilization techniques while also ensuring the home could serve as an ongoing venue for entertainment, a particularly important amenity given his status as a statesman.

 Gunston Hall, located about 10 miles southwest of Mount Vernon, was built by George Mason, the author of Virginia’a Declaration of Rights.
 Noted architect William Buckland helped complete Gunston Hall and designed the interior decoration using elaborate wood carvings, said to be the most ornate of any of Virginia’s plantation homes.
-Similar to Berkley and other plantation homes of the time, the formal dining room of Gunston Hall was designed to reflect an Oriental style that was in fashion at the time.
+Similar to Berkley, the formal dining room of Gunston Hall was designed to reflect an East Asian style that was in fashion at the time.

-Kenmore in the City of Fredericksburg is a sturdy brick manor house built in the 1760s.
+Kenmore in Fredericksburg, Virginia is a sturdy brick manor house built in the 1760s.
 Among the most notable architectural features at Kenmore are the fields and forests on both sides, which flank a central Georgian structure that typifies the symmetric and orderly design ideals of the time.
-The restoration of the gardens of Kenmore was the first project of the Garden Club of Virginia.
+The restoration of the gardens of Kenmore was the first project of the legendary Garden Club of Virginia.

 Monticello, the home of Thomas Jefferson and among the most notable of Virginia’s plantation homes, is located in Charlottesville, Virginia.
 Monticello was the first house in America to be built with a dome, and took 40 years to construct in large part due to its location at the top of a mountain rather than near a navigable river.
 The kitchen gardens of Monticello included over 250 varieties of vegetables and herbs, with the dependencies creating an L-shaped frame around the primary residence.

 Two miles south of Monticello is Ash Lawn Highland, home to President James Monroe.
-Thomas Jefferson located the house at Ash Lawn Highland for Monroe, and became known as a cabin castle for its modest exterior and opulent interior.
+Thomas Jefferson located the house at Ash Lawn Highland for Monroe, and is known as a “cabin castle” for its modest exterior and opulent interior.

 Located in Loudoun County near Leesburg, Virginia, Oatlands and reflects the best of Greek Revival and Federal architecture.

-Arlington House sits high on a bluff overlooking Washington D.C. across the Potomac River.
+Arlington House in Arlington, Virginia sits high on a bluff overlooking the Potomac River.
 The home of Robert E. Lee, two hundred acres surrounding the house were chosen as a cemetery for Union soldiers which today serves as Arlington National Cemetery.

-And Carter’s Grove Plantation in Williamsburg, Virginia, another part of the vast holdings of Robert “King” Carter, is among the most notable Virginia plantations and stands as one of the few that is privately owned today.
+And finally, Carter’s Grove Plantation in Williamsburg, Virginia — another part of the vast holdings of Robert “King” Carter — is among the most notable Virginia plantations and stands as one of the few that is privately owned today.

 Slavery and the Complicated History of Virginia’s Plantation Homes